Nanalan': Awards and nominations

 In 2004, the series was nominated for the following three Gemini Awards: Best Performance in a Pre-School Program or Series; Best Writing in a Children's or Youth Program or Series; and Best Pre-School Program or Series.
 Nanalan' won Best Writing and Best Performance, and the award was shared by all of the puppeteers.

+Cultural Relevance

+A particular scene from the show was uploaded to YouTube in August 2023, showing Nana singing "Who's That Wonderful Girl" while Mona is dressed in princess clothes.
+The clip amassed over 46,000 views and 1,400 likes in three months.
+This same clip was later reposted on TikTok, where it received more than 8 million plays, 1.5 million likes and inspired 615 other videos using the sound within a month.